-This provocative movement piece appeared at ‘Acting Out INK Fest,’ a 3-day female playwrights’ festival, as an answer to overly-didactic theater.
-Drawing its power from the animation of human bodies and their relationships in space, HerSheMe is theater of the imagination, telling its story not with screams but whispers.
+This provocative movement piece appeared at ‘Acting Out INK Fest,’ a 3-day female playwrights’ festival, as an answer to the overly-didactic theater.
+Drawing its power from the animation of human bodies and their relationships in space, HerSheMe is the theater of the imagination, telling its story, not with screams but whispers.
 Suggesting but not describing, it makes playgoers active participants in a theatrical game that is truly a game.

 by Constance Strickland